MNA Expresses Grief Over Ghotki Train Accident - UrduPoint

 MNA Expresses Grief Over Ghotki Train Accident

-Pakistan Tehreek-e-Insaf Member National Assembly from Bahawalpur Muhammad Farooq Azam Malik on Monday expressed grief and sorrow over the tragic trains collision that occurred in Deharki, in the Ghotki district of Sindh
+Pakistan Tehreek-e-Insaf (PTI) Member National Assembly from Bakkar Muhammad Sana Ullah Khan Masti Khel on Tuesday expressed grief and sorrow over the tragic train collision that occurred in Deharki, in the Ghotki district of Sindh

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Jun, 2021 ) :Pakistan Tehreek-e-Insaf Member National Assembly from Bahawalpur Muhammad Farooq Azam Malik on Monday expressed grief and sorrow over the tragic trains collision that occurred in Deharki, in the Ghotki district of Sindh.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jun, 2021 ) :Pakistan Tehreek-e-Insaf (PTI) Member National Assembly from Bakkar Muhammad Sana Ullah Khan Masti Khel on Tuesday expressed grief and sorrow over the tragic train collision that occurred in Deharki, in the Ghotki district of Sindh.